bjpop/gurita/docs/_sources/input_output.rst.txt

 .. note::

    Hatch requires that the input data is **rectangular** in shape.
 In other words, every row must contain the same number of columns.
-   Missing values are allowed, and are indicated by leaving a particular column blank (empty) on a given row; nonetheless the column must still be present.
+   :ref:`Missing values <missing_values>` are allowed, and are indicated by leaving a particular entry blank (empty) or marking it with a special value.

 .. _input_files: